kimi360/Docker-Sponsor-Page/SECURITY.md

 ## Supported Versions

-Latest commits in master branch
+Latest commits in main branch

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability, please let us know right away, you can email us at [kimi360@gmail.com](mailto:kimi360@gmail.com).
+If you believe you have found a security vulnerability, please let us know right away, you can email us at [kimi360@kimi360.top](mailto:kimi360@kimi360.top).
 We will investigate all legitimate reports and do our best to quickly fix the problem.